Boonanak/Waveform-Generator-Oscilloscope/README.md

-<h1>Signal Generator</h1>
+<h1>Waveform Generator</h1>

 ### [YouTube Demonstration In Work](INSERTLINK)

 <h2>Description</h2>
-<p>A low-pass filter is an electronic circuit that allows signals with a frequency lower than a certain cutoff frequency to pass through while attenuating signals with higher frequencies.
-It's commonly used to remove high-frequency noise or to smooth out signals in applications such as audio processing, signal conditioning, and power supplies.
-These filters consist of passive components like resistors and capacitors and are essential in controlling the frequency response of electrical signals.</p>
+<p>A waveform generator is an electronic device or software tool used to create electrical waveforms, which are repetitive signals that vary over time.
+These signals can take different shapes, such as sine waves, square waves, triangular waves, or sawtooth waves.
+Waveform generators are essential in testing and designing circuits, systems, and equipment across various fields such as telecommunications, audio engineering, and physics.</p>

 <h2>Environments Used</h2>
 <ul>